The Voyage of The Aegre: Notes on Chapter 18 – Disaster

 The declination of bright stars is given in the Nautical Almanac.

 So, the Pole star is over the North Pole, and has a Declination of 90° (actually 89° 15’50.8″).
-The star Antares has a declination of 26° S, so if it is directly overhead the observer must be in 26°S, but for us it was reaching its meridian altitude to the south, so we had to be in a latitude to the north of 26° S.
+The star Antares has a declination of 26° S, so if it is directly overhead, the observer must be at 26°S, but for us, it was reaching its meridian altitude to the south, so we had to be in a latitude to the north of 26° S.

 You might wonder how I could recognise appropriate stars.
 Was my knowledge of the stars that good?
 No, it wasn’t.
 However, while studying how to take early morning and evening star sights in the Eastern Pacific, I learned to use Volume 1 of the Sight Reduction Tables for Air Navigation for Selected Stars, and using these Tables you can easily find named bright stars in the night sky.

 The basis for our future navigation to land was there in the above.
-Still, in those early days after the capsize I wasn’t confident enough in my thinking to actually turn south-west to hopefully sight Rarotonga while avoiding the Cook Island atolls lying to the north.
+Still, in those early days after the capsize, I wasn’t confident enough in my thinking to actually turn southwest to hopefully find Rarotonga while avoiding the Cook Island atolls lying to the north.
 I needed to think more and to refine my measurements.
 So we sailed on westward in what we hoped was the open sea.

-Polynesian navigation – all the above, latitude, longitude, GMT and so on, are western constructs.
+Polynesian navigation – all the above, latitude, longitude, GMT and so on, are Western constructs.
 Long before them, Polynesians were navigating vast distances between tiny islands using natural signs.
-One time, Doctor Sailor, a Polynesian researcher and author David Lewis, published research on the direction-finding skills of Polynesian navigators.
+One time, Doctor, sailor, Polynesian researcher and author David Lewis published research on the direction-finding skills of Polynesian navigators.
 See Lewis, D 1972, We, the Navigators, The Ancient Art of Landfinding in the Pacific, Reed, Wellington, NZ and also Lewis, D 1978, The Voyaging Stars – Secrets of the Pacific Island Navigators, William Collins Publishers, Sydney.
 See We the Navigators by David Lewis

 We the Navigators by David Lewis